 Most leaders don’t struggle with vision.
+They struggle with translation.

 Somewhere between what we want to achieve and what people are actually doing every day, things get blurry.

-And over time, teams start moving—but not always in the same direction.
+And over time, teams start moving, but not always in the same direction.
+This is where the GOST Method becomes a powerful anchor.

 What is the GOST Method?